 These tips will provide you with shelter from the rain and sun for many years.

-They also protect your camping gear and you can store chairs and necessities under it.
+They also expand your RV living space, giving you a comfortable space to sit outside.
+An awning will protect your camping gear, and you can store chairs and necessities under it.

 They are designed to bring years of functionality to aid in the fun of camping.

 Caring for your awning also includes keeping it clean and debris free.
 If you have an awning that is manual, which means you pull it out by hand, you can lower it as low as you want to.

 Always sweep off the leaves and tree debris before you roll it up.
 If you don't, it may have some holes or tears in it.